 "… Whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
 Matthew 25:40

 In 1862, Father Theophile Verbist, a Belgian diocesan priest founded the Congregation of the Immaculate Heart of Mary (Missionhurst-CICM).
-The Congregation’s Charism is the announce of the Good News of Jesus to all God’s people and the preferential service to the poor (orphaned and abandoned children, sick, immigrants, elderly, etc.) as the privileged recipients of the Kingdom of God.
+The Congregation’s Charism is the announcement of the Good News of Jesus to all God’s people and the preferential service to the poor (orphaned and abandoned children, sick, immigrants, elderly, etc.) as the privileged recipients of the Kingdom of God.

 CICM Founder Fr.
 Verbist Had a Heart for Children